johnpbloch/grunt-wp-readme/README.md

       license: 'GPL-2.0+', // License under which your plugin is distributed.
 Defaults to GPL 2.0+.
       licenseURI: 'http://www.gnu.org/licenses/gpl-2.0.html', // Link to license text
       blurb: '', // A short (preferably one sentence) description of your plugin
-      sections: {} // Content for the various sections of the readme },
+      sections: { // Content for the various sections of the readme
+        description: '', // String.
+Longer description of plugin.
+Defaults to the blurb.
+        installation: '', // String or array of instructions.
+        faq: [], // Array of faq objects
+        screenshots: [], // Array of screenshot captions
+        changelog: [], // Array of changelog objects
+        upgrade: '', // String.
+Upgrade notice contents
+        extra: {header: false, body: false} // Extra arbitrary section.
+Optional.
+May set strings for header and body to define the header (tab) and its contents.
+      }
+    },
   },
 });